 Once an offer has been accepted.

 Upon acceptance of price and terms, your agent will collect opening funds from the buyer and move forward with a purchase contract for signatures from all parties.
-Escrow will be opened with Old Republic Title & Escrow Of Hawaii.
-You will receive a copy of the signed purchase contract for your records.
+Escrow will be opened with First American Vacation Ownership Title and Escrow Service, Inc. and you will receive a copy of the signed purchase contract for your records.
 Your agent will periodically contact you, the Escrow Office, the buyers, to ensure progress.
-A 30-45 day escrow is normal in Hawaii.
+A 40-60 day escrow is normal in Hawaii.

 Upon closing, Escrow will mail you your proceeds check and closing packet.